UNGlobalPlatform/twitter-dash/README.md

 For this part we are going to need Solr, Banana and NiFi and we are going to create an interactive dashboard of the tweets.

+## Launch AWS Instance

+From the AWS Marketplace launch an instance using the following AMI, https://aws.amazon.com/marketplace/fulfillment?productId=7bc7936e-10a8-42c7-ab44-ce435bd949a9&ref=cns_srchrow

+This is the quickest way to get NiFi up and running.

 ## Update System

 ```